 Does Keratin Thicken Hair?

 No, keratin does not thicken hair, but it protects it from damage.
 Keratin products are mainly used to smoothen hair out.
-Human hair consists of hard keratins that contain 65-95% of proteins, 1-9% of lipids, 3% of melanin, and a few other minor compounds (1).
-Keratin is formed by the epithelial cells during the hair growth phase.
+Human hair consists of hard keratins that contain 65-95% of proteins, 1-9% of lipidsi XFatty substances that regulate what enters and exits the body’s cells, store energy, absorb vitamins, and produce hormones. , 3% of melanini XA natural pigment found in organisms that originates from the amino acid tyrosine, which provides color to hair, skin, and eyes , and a few other minor compounds (1).
+Keratin is formed by the epithelial cellsi XCells present on the inside of your body and on its surface, like in and around the blood vessels, organs, and on the skin during the hair growth phase.
 It protects the epithelial cells from physical damage.

 However, protein hydrolysates (protein bonds already broken into dipeptides and tripeptides), like hydrolyzed keratin, have low molecular weights and can protect hair from environmental and chemical damage (2).
 Keratin hydrolysates are obtained from nails, wool, horns, and feathers of animals.
 Vegetable options for keratin hydrolysates include soy, wheat, and corn, though they are not as effective as the keratin obtained from humans and animals.

 When keratin hydrolysates extracted from feathers were placed on cuticle scales, they sealed the cuticles and protected the hair from heat damage.
 These hydrolysates also enhanced hair color and shine.
 The positive charges of protein hydrolysates neutralize the negative charges of damaged hair.
-They reduce any interfiber friction and frizz.
+They reduce any interfiber frictioni XFriction caused due to the overlapping of hair fibers that happens on the cuticles of hair strands and frizz.
 In the following section, we will look into the keratin treatment process in detail.